krishanuc1001/InfracubatorAssignments/Kubernetes/k8s_architecture.md

 However, kubernetes does not deploy containers directly on the worker nodes.
 The containers are encapsulated into a Kubernetes object known as PODs.
 A POD is a single instance of an application.
 A POD is the smallest object, that you can create in kubernetes.

 2. `Nodes`: A node is a machine – physical or virtual – on which kubernetes is installed.
-A node is a worker machine and this is were containers will be launched by kubernetes.
+A node is a worker machine and this is where containers will be launched by kubernetes.

 3. `Cluster`: A cluster is a set of nodes grouped together.
 This way even if one node fails you have your application still accessible from the other nodes.
 Moreover having multiple nodes helps in sharing load as well.